-A beginner’s guide to buying, selling and trading Ether in Australia.
+A beginner’s guide to buying and trading Ether in Australia.

 Ethereum is a unique altcoin with several distinctive design features.
 Like bitcoin, its price skyrocketed in a short time, and its value has multiplied in a very short time.